 When silver dressings are the choice of treatment they should be used with caution, only on short term and with evaluation at regular intervals.

 Silver dressings should not be used on wounds where bioburden is not a problem, ie they

 should be reserved for use in wounds with or at risk of high bioburden or local infection

 Which silver dressings are best for surgical wounds?

 First an explanation of the different types of occlusive dressings and their recommended uses.

 - Alginates and hydrofibers are best for moderate to heavy exudate and help stop bleeding (hemostatic properties)

 - Foams provide thermal insulation and are best for wounds with mild to moderate exudate

 - Hydrocolloids and films protect the skin from friction and shearing.
 Designed to absorb light to heavy wound fluid (exudate)

-- Hydrogel dressings (and cellulose) are best for dry and painful wounds since they provide moisture to the wound. (source: Beyond wet-to-dry: A rational approach to treating chronic wounds.)
+- Hydrogel dressings (and cellulose) are best for dry and painful wounds since they provide moisture to the wound. (source: .)

 The best silver wound dressings for post-surgery use are those that harness the power of ionic silver, releasing silver at a controlled level for broad spectrum antimicrobial action, without harming tissue cells.